drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 ![Shutter-Operation-shortshutter](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/2f8c72b0-5ce8-4873-b6db-025a604f5a09)

 That said, there are scenarios where the shutter is somewhat simpler.
-The following shows back shutters with identical frame and shutter intervals.
+The following shows back to back shutters with identical frame and shutter intervals.

 ![Shutter-Operation-longshutter](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/ff287173-09d6-4ee7-a6b2-3ac014f4b3f3)